-- If a government undertakes any activity that puts citizens at increased risk of adverse health effects, that is a concern. - o Adverse health effects attributable to exposures to herbicides, drift and residues can include respiratory, cardiovascular, dermal and neurologic effects, as well as miscarriages and birth anomalies, particularly for pregnancies conceived or carried during periods of exposure.
+- If a government undertakes any activity that puts citizens at increased risk of adverse health effects, that is a concern. - Adverse health effects attributable to exposures to herbicides, drift and residues can include respiratory, cardiovascular, dermal and neurologic effects, as well as miscarriages and birth anomalies, particularly for pregnancies conceived or carried during periods of exposure. - Adverse psychological health effects attributable to roadside spray exposures are also of concern.